mdo992/bobsgame-fonts/README.md

 * **NFTREdit** (DarthNemesis) – NFTR font editing
 * **Tinke** (Benito Palacios Sánchez) – NFTR font extraction

-## Installation Instructions
+## Installating the TTF version
-See [the fonts category on the Bob's Game FANDOM portal](https://bobsgame.fandom.com/wiki/Category:Fonts) in the .md files for installation instructions.
+See [the fonts category on the Bob's Game FANDOM portal](https://bobsgame.fandom.com/wiki/Category:Fonts) in the Markdown files for installation instructions.

-## NFTR Installation Instructions
+## NFTR version
 The NFTR based on Pixel Sans Textbook includes partial coverage of CP1252.
 The only characters missing in the NFTR is the non-breaking space, florin and small tilde.
 Use [Tinke](https://github.com/pleonex/tinke) to replace the font file.
-1. Download the More English Training European ROM from ROM sites (e.g. ROM Hustler or Emuparadise) and open it. **P.S.** ROM sites are blocked across GBAtemp according to the rules.
+1. Download the More English Training European ROM from ROM sites (e.g. ROM Hustler or Emuparadise) and open it. **P.S.** ROM sites are not allowed in GBAtemp.
 2. You see a file called **European_LC12.NFTR** in `common/fonts/data`.
 3. Press **Change file** to replace the file.
 4. Press **Save ROM** to save the ROM in a new name.
 5. Test the font using flash cards (e.g. TTDS) or in emulators (e.g. NO$GBA).

-**Note:** Do not apply this NFTR to the Japanese or Korean vesrions!
+**Note:** Do not apply this NFTR to the Japanese or Korean versions!